miohtama/archetypes.encryptedfield/README.txt

 Provide EncryptionField Archetypes field and matching EncryptoinWidget.

 Save encrypted values in the database using AES encryption.
+String values are padded to 16-bytes AES boundary using a padding character ``{``.
+The padding character cannot be contained in the value.

 By default, the encrypted key is read from an environment variable, but different ``IKeyProvider`` can be used.